-Neurokin, Australia's pioneer neurodiversity arts festival, celebrates and showcases the diverse creativity and talents
+Neurokin celebrates and showcases the diverse creativity and talents of Neurodivergent people whilst fostering

-Neurodivergent community and leadership.
+Neurodivergent community, culture and leadership.

-Neurokin Arts Festival
+Neurokin Arts

 "the festival was such a helpful, joyful and inspiring event.
 I am beyond grateful and excited to have had the opportunity to attend.
 This was so good for our learning, community connection, sense of self worth and general wellbeing."